FREE SHIPPING ON ORDERS OF $30 OR MORE! – U.S. SHIPPING ONLY

 Not everyone is into scary costumes, so if something sweet is more your style, this ice cream cone costume is for you!
-Use Dimensional Paints to create the look of sprinkles on a dress (tip: just make lots of cute little lines), then top it off with a paper cone hat for an easy DIY Halloween costume that is a total treat to wear.
+Use Dimensional Paints to create the look of sprinkles on a dress (tip: just make lots of cute little lines), then top it off with a paper cone hat for an easy DIY Halloween costume that's a total treat to wear.

-Can you technically even have Halloween if someone is not dressed up as a witch?!
+Can you technically even have Halloween if someone isn't dressed up as a witch?!
 You don’t have to go all out for this incredibly easy DIY Halloween costume with spellbinding vibes.
 Create a mystical necklace using Dimensional Paints, wear something black, then top it all off with a pointy hat.
 This bewitching costume will be ready to mesmerize your friends & fam in no time!

 Get your glow on this Halloween with a glow-in-the-dark bat mask that’s seriously cuter than an actual bat.
-Use Dimensional Glow Paint to create this cool mask tha will light up the night with enchanting effects.
+Use Dimensional Glow Paint to create this cool mask that'll light up the night with enchanting effects.
 Not into bats?
 Come up with your own design; just don’t forget to leave spaces for your eyes!

 Ghost and goblins beware, there's a wickedly cool skeleton lurking in the night!
 Make your Fright Night extra freaky with this easy DIY Halloween costume that glows with ghoulish effects.
 See how you can turn a tank top and leggings into a bone-chilling ensemble with this tutorial.